sillyorm package

 ]

-This search domain will result in the following SQL:
+This search domain will result in SQL code that looks something like this:

 SELECT "id"